tomjoht/learnapidoc/_docs/API doc survey/survey_automating_api_docs.md

 Swagger gets just 1 star (out of 5) for Time to Live and 3 stars for User Friendliness.
 In contrast, Mashape API Editor from Mashape.com gets 4 stars in every category.
 Commenting on the ease of use, the author says,

-> It's really straight forward, you can't go wrong with this editor as it really simplifies the adding of an API to the bone.
+> It's really straightforward, you can't go wrong with this editor as it really simplifies the adding of an API to the bone.
 There's not really anything that is required to be read.
 So you can forget the spec documentation, and dive in adding endpoints, models and go live in seconds.

 However, I'm not sure if the author works for Mashape.com or not.
 It's unclear.